Breech Presentation

 | Double (complete) footling breech | 2 feet presenting (both legs fully extended) |

-ALL women should be offered abdominal palpation after 36 weeks to identify possible breech presentation.
+ALL women should be offered abdominal palpation to check the fetal presentation at 36 weeks to identify possible breech presentation

-- If breech suspected → confirm with ultrasound
+If breech is suspected clinically → perform an ultrasound

-Breech presentation suspected / identified before 36 weeks is of limited significance.
-The fetus is likely to spontaneously revert to cephalic presentation before 36 weeks.
+Breech presentation suspected / identified before 36 weeks is of limited significance, as the fetus is likely to spontaneously revert to cephalic presentation before 36 weeks.

 Management